 ‘Staff seem to go out of their way to provide the support and resources needed.
 I’m very grateful.’

-‘This course has challenged some of my inherent ways of thinking and caused me to question what I believe and practice.’
+‘This course has challenged some of my inherent ways of thinking and caused me to question what I believe and practise.’

 ‘As a practitioner, I feel that this week has equipped me with the right skills to have a meeting with my leadership team and it has given me insightful thoughts which I will put to use in my practice.’

-Students who successfully complete their BA (Hons) in Mission and Ministry could be employed by churches in a voluntary or paid capacity as a mission and/or ministry worker in their specialist field (children, youth, family, third age, sport or creative arts); or at a regional or national level within a parachurch organisation (depending on the student’s level of experience).
+Students who successfully complete their BA (Hons) in Mission and Ministry could be employed by churches in a voluntary or paid capacity as a mission and/or ministry worker in their specialist field (children, youth, family); or at a regional or national level within a parachurch organisation (depending on the student’s level of experience).
 Integrated teaching at Level 6 will equip students to take on strategic roles within the organisation as well as the supervision and management of other workers and volunteers.